 Yale School of Drama’s financial aid policy has been designed to ensure that, within the School of Drama’s resources, all qualified students with financial need will have the opportunity to attend Yale.* Each year, the School awards a substantial amount of financial aid, totaling more than $6 million in 2017–2018.

 Financial aid at the School of Drama is awarded on the basis of financial need.
 The financial aid award consists of a combination of work-study employment, educational loan, tuition scholarship, and living stipend.
-As of 2016, the average student with demonstrated financial need receives from the School work-study employment, scholarship grants, and living expense stipends, providing 82 percent of the cost of attendance (equivalent to 124 percent of tuition) over three years, and can expect to finish his/her training with as little as $9,000 in educational loans ($4,500 for one-year technical interns).
+As of 2017, the average student with demonstrated financial need receives from the School work-study employment, scholarship grants, and living expense stipends, providing 74 percent of the cost of attendance (equivalent to 117 percent of tuition) over three years, and can expect to finish the program with as little as $9,000 in educational loans ($4,500 for one-year technical interns).

 Statement on Confidentiality

 Requirements of Yale School of Drama’s need-blind admission policy as well as Yale’s Policy on Student Records ensure the confidentiality of applicants’ and their families’ economic circumstances.
 Access to personally identifiable financial aid materials—including applications, financial aid transcripts, financial aid award letters, and loan applications—is limited to financial aid office personnel and members of the Financial Aid Committee.